Tax credit for investments in new capital assets

 The new legislation excludes the following categories of goods: assets indicated in art.
 164 CIT (vehicles), assets for which the Ministerial Decree dated 12/31/1988 provides depreciation rates lower than 6.5%, the buildings, the constructions and the assets provided by Annex 3 of the Law n.
 208/2015 (pipelines and infrastructural networks), the freely transferable assets of enterprises operating under public concession and with public tariffs in the fields of energy, water, transport, infrastructure, post, telecommunications, collection and purification of waste water and collection and disposal of waste.

 The amount of the tax credit is based on the specific type of the investment made.
-In particular, for investments in new tangible assets, different from the “4.0” ones, the tax credit is equal to 6% of the eligible costs, as defined according to the criteria provided by art.
+For investments in new tangible assets, different from the “4.0” ones, the tax credit is equal to 6% of the eligible costs, as defined according to the criteria provided by art.
 110 TUIR.
 For each taxpayer, the maximum amount of eligible investments is equal to 2M€.
-Also investments made through financial leasing contract are eligible for the tax credit, and in this case the benefit is calculated as 6% of the cost incurred by the lessor for the purchase of the assets.
+Even investments made through financial leasing contract are eligible for the tax credit, and in this case the benefit is calculated as 6% of the cost incurred by the lessor for the purchase of the assets.

 The tax credit is exempt for IRPEF / IRES and IRAP purposes, it cannot be transferred, even among enterprises belonging to tax consolidation, and it can be used only to offset tax payments through the F24 model, pursuant to art.
 17 of the Legislative Decree n.
 241/97, as follows: